GenericMappingTools/gmt/doc/rst/source/grdinterpolate.rst

     Rather that compute gridded output, create tile/spatial series through the stacked grids at the given point (*x/y*) or the list of points in *pointfile*.
 If you need a series of points defined by an origin and an end point or similar, you can make such a file first with :doc:`project`.
-By default we simply sample the cube at the each level.
+By default we simply sample the cube at each level.
 Use **-T** to interpolate the series.
 The grid level (e.g., depth or time) will be appended as the last numerical value in the series records.
 Use the optional **+h** modifier to append *header* to the trailing text of these input points.